dawnft/unum/README.md

 ```go
 func (me *Vec3) AllGEq(vec *Vec3) bool
 ```
-Returns whether all 3 components in `me` are greater than or equal to their respective component counterparts in `vec`.
+Returns whether all 3 components in `me` are greater than (or approximately equivalent to) their respective component counterparts in `vec`.

 #### func (*Vec3) AllIn